 Steps are being taken by regulators to tackle the issue of greenwashing by introducing stricter rules around ESG standards.

-Last June, the EU Commission introduced new disclosure requirements earlier this year related to sustainable investments.
+Last June, the EU Commission introduced new disclosure requirements related to sustainable investments.
 The regulation was implemented around three pillars; the elimination of greenwashing, regulatory neutrality and a level playing field for all investors.

 While in the UK, the FCA has said assessing whether products are greenwashing will be an active area of focus.

 Glow commented: “The initiatives…will help to align the communication around sustainable practices and investing.